 Stacy UtleyUpper School Art Teacher

 I've noticed that art at Country Day is not confined to the work our students make in the studios.
 You see it around campus in the murals and artwork of teachers, and in the framed works of notable artists.
 Art is in our library, cafeteria, gathering spaces, and green spaces.
 The pieces are as diverse as art can be and they are interwoven into every aspect of this campus.
 You can't help but notice and appreciate it.”

-Our Ceramics/3-D Studio provides ample space and tools for our students to create three dimenionsal art in glass, clay, wood, metal, and mixed mediums.
+Our Ceramics/3-D Studio housed in the Hance Fine Arts Center provides ample space and tools for our students to create three dimensional art in glass, clay, wood, metal, and mixed mediums.

 Student artwork is routinely entered in various local and regional art competitions and exhibited throughout the community and school on an ongoing basis.